nidhidanayak/psu-ie-575-team-4/data/README.md

-# working directory for saving models
+# working directory for saving data

 Avoid uploading datasets saved to git repo as they are large and slow things down.